maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW3/HW3-report.md

 * Then, we create a scatterplot (dot plot) using the Seaborn library.
 The plot displays *'New cases Total'* on the x-axis and *'Deaths Total'* on the y-axis, with each dot colored based on the *'State'* column.
 * Finally, we format the plot with a specified size, adjust the size and appearance of the dots, and set ticks on the axes for better readability.

+##### Note:
+The charts in the report and google colab might be different as we have used data in random form.
+For bar chart, we have used data from 10 random States and similarly for scatter plot, we have used data from 25 random states.
+So, upon running the code again the chart might come out different than the original one.

 ##  Second Data
 - The second data set is from Table 181 Section 3 Health Conditions, Diseases

     [Organ Transplant](https://www2.census.gov/library/publications/2011/compendia/statab/131ed/tables/12s0181.xls)

+### Data Wrangling

 ## References